 The Rydls have also refurbished the station’s large hall so it can be used for cultural events of all sorts.

-(I later found out that the large hall had been used for several years in the 1990s as a disco, run by none other than Alfred Biolek, who used to host talk shows and cooking shows on German television.
-Biolek is an enthusiastic and knowledgeable opera fan whom I met several times in the 2005/2006 season when he was hired by the Frankfurt Opera to host a series of late-night talk-show type evenings called Oper Lieben = Love Opera.)
+I later found out that the large hall had been used for several years in the 1990s as a disco, run by none other than Alfred Biolek (1934-2021), who used to host talk shows and cooking shows on German television.
+Biolek was an enthusiastic and knowledgeable opera fan whom I met several times in the 2005/2006 season when he was hired by the Frankfurt Opera to host a series of late-night talk-show type evenings called Oper Lieben = Love Opera.

 As I mentioned, the railway station Wuppertal-Barmen is just across the street from the opera house.
 Actually when you cross the street you come to the back of the opera house, so you have to walk around the building to get to the entrance.

 When I went to Wuppertal I took an ICE train (InterCityExpress) from Frankfurt to Düsseldorf and changed there for a regional express which stopped in Wuppertal-Barmen.
 When I got off the train I was surprised to find that opera music was playing over loudspeakers downstairs by the exit doors, and the sign pointing to the bookshop said they had a wide selection of books and periodicals, including opera literature.

 Not far from the opera house and the train station Wuppertal-Barmen, there is also a station of the Wuppertal suspension railway (Schwebebahn) called Alter Markt (= Old Market).
 So the opera house is very well served by public transport.
 I also found a small hotel nearby (Hotel zur Krone), which was quite convenient.